 "I've caught a fish!
 I got a fish!"
 A young boy yells excitedly, swaying his first trophy as water sprinkles all over his shirt.
 "Look, father, look!"

 "Nice one, Anton."
 His father claps praising his son.
+Usually, he would never bring his young son out for fishing knowing how dangerous the woods are, but it seems he'll hear a lot of scolding once they return to his wife.
+I guess I should make the best use of him.
 "Now, catch some more, we have a bucket to fill."
 He tapped the bucket next to him twice before returning his gaze to the river where his fishing hook sank.

 "Way to kill my happiness, father.
 Way. to. go."
 He rolled his eyes.
 "But why does it seem there are too few fish here?
 We've been here for almost three hours and we caught only - what?
 Like five or six."
 The young boy asked, throwing back the fish hook.

-The sky, the brightest blue after the rain, basking the world with its warmth.
-Tall grass dances when wind blows, chirping birds freely soared, leaves sing nature's song and gracefully touches the land signifies the falling season.
+The sky, the brightest blue after the morning rain, basking the world with its boundless warmth.
+At the center of woods she stands alone, her eyes gazing above telling the haunting stories she holds.
+Tall grass around her dances when wind blows, chirping birds freely soared, leaves singing nature's song, as the dried leaves gracefully touch the land signifies the falling season.

-Her green peridot eyes caught the view of a butterfly, she held her forefinger out as the beautiful creature swiftly landed fluttering its wings, Ruina was mesmerized until it touched the droplet of blood and flew away.
-She lowered her blank gaze to the ground, the serenity of the above contradicted the gruesome massacre around her.
+Her green peridot eyes caught the view of a blue butterfly, what a lovely creature, her silent voice in her head.
+She held her forefinger out, the beautiful creature gently landed as it softly flapped its wings.
+Ruina was mesmerized until it touched the droplet of blood and flew away.

-She was out picking firewood when the scent of thick iron tingled her nose wafting through the air, getting thicker with every second that passed.
-She parted the branches blocking her visions - blood painted the leaves red splattering it across the forest floor as flesh littered the area.
+She was out picking firewood when the scent of thick iron tingled her nose wafting through the air, it was highly disturbing, getting thicker with every second that passed.
+She parted the branches, red painted the leaves splattered across the forest floor, flesh littered the area.

-The wind blows from the west, Ruina's eyes twitch, mildly disturb at the atrocious scent carried by the wind.
+The wind blows from the west, Ruina's eyes twitch, disturb at the atrocious scent carried by the wind.
+Eleven years already passed, yet that familiar death-calling scent whispers of fire and blood again.
 She stood up and faced the hill hidden in the lane of woods realizing it came from that direction, the wind blowing once more, stronger this time, as the scent was changed by a dense sinistrous presence telling the danger awaiting at the end of the dark path.
+No.

-Mr. Degget felt the uneasiness in his chest lifted upon seeing Ruina walking out of the trees, on her back mounted by the heavy load of dried wood she gathered carrying them like a sack of cotton.
+Mr. Degget snapping from his drowsiness, bolted up upon seeing Ruina walking out of the trees, on her back mounted by the heavy load of dried wood she gathered, carrying them like a sack of cotton.
 "Mr. Degget, we should return home now, I gather plenty already."
-She calmly alarms the two.
+She calmly tells the two.

 "That is a good suggestion."
 He snapped his fingers.
-He refused to stay any more seconds there.
+All the exhausting labor at the field finally caught him, he could use some nap time after reporting to their Chief.
 "We gotta go.
 Anton, go pack your things."
 Mr. Degget placed his fishing tools in his basket in a hurry.

 She helped Anton pack his things.